 These odds are statistical averages over the U.S. population.
 They do not reflect the odds of death for a particular person from a particular cause, which varies significantly based on a person’s lifestyle, occupation, location of residence, and many other factors.

 Do you ever wonder how many people are injured on roller coasters or other amusement park rides?
 NSC and the International Association of Amusement Parks and Attractions annually conducts a survey of amusement/theme parks, family entertainment centers and tourist attractions that have fixed-site rides.
-Injuries are ranked by ride type and severity from 2003 to 2013.
+Injury estimates are presented and rated by ride type and severity from 2003 to 2013.

 Read amusement park injury data here.